MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 > [!NOTE]
 > To run scripts, you must have the TenantPlacesManagement role assigned.

-If you want to manage devices individually using the Powershell cmdlets, you can reference Option 2.
+If you want to manage devices individually using the PowerShell cmdlets, you can reference Option 2.

 |Script name  |Description  |
 |---------|---------|